MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Modify Container

-Now that a container has been created and that a PowerShell direct session has been created with the container, the container can be modified, and the modifications captured to create a new container image.
+Now the container can be modified, and these modifications captured to create a new container image.
 For this example, IIS will be installed.

 To install the IIS role, use the `Install-WindowsFeature` command.